It is an essential branch of the medical and biological sciences because it studies the immune system.

 Other applications of immunological knowledge against cancer include the use of monoclonal antibodies.

-An example is Herceptin, which is a monoclonal antibody used to treat breast and stomach cancer.
+An example is Herceptin, a monoclonal antibody used to treat breast and stomach cancer.

 What are the complications that the immune system generates in organ transplants?

-The most formidable barrier for transplants is the recognition of the immune system of transplanted organs as strangers.
+The most formidable barrier to transplants recognizes the immune system of transplanted organs as strangers.

-Understanding the mechanisms and clinical characteristics of rejection is important in determining a diagnosis.
+Understanding rejection mechanisms and clinical characteristics are vital in determining a diagnosis.

-Because if the risks of a rejection are not diminished, the immune system will attack the transplanted organ, which will mean future complications that can generate a new operation or even the death of the patient.
+Because rejection risks are not diminished, the immune system will attack the transplanted organ, which will mean future complications that can generate a new operation or even the patient’s death.

-To avoid fatalistic results, the drugs developed for the organism to accept the transplanted organs are fundamental in this type of delicate and invasive operations.
+The drugs developed for the organism to accept the transplanted organs are fundamental in this delicate and invasive operation to avoid fatalistic results.